 2. Are You Able To Fund It?

 It’s a lot of fun to think about what you want to do in your mini-retirement and why you want it.
-But in order to really take the mini-retirement, you need to break down the costs.
+But to really take the mini-retirement, you need to break down the costs.
 You need to be able to fund it.

 You need to make sure that you make your mini-retirement a priority.
 When you know what you’re saving for, motivation is often way greater.